GraceKeane/theory-algos-project/README.md

 Explain & why is it important?

 The SHA512 is part of a set of crytographic hash functions designed by the United States National Security (NSA) an published in 2001 [4].
-The SHA512 is a hashing algorithm that performs a hashing function on given data.
-The algorithm needs certain variables in order for the algorithm to be solved.
+The SHA512 is a hashing algorithm that performs a hashing function on given data such as an input file for this project.
-1) A message schedule of eighty 64-bit words
-2) Eight working variables of 64 bits each
-3) A hash value of eight 64-bit words

 The final result of the SHA512  algorithm is a 512-bit message digest [3].

 ## Software Requirements
 1. [Windows 10 Education (recommended)](https://www.microsoft.com/en-ie/education/products/windows) <br>